 Each unit contains several quizzes.
 The quizzes are designed as a self-assessment for students to demonstrate understanding of the course content and curricular objectives.
 The quizzes will also count towards the overall mark for the course.
 Quizzes can be written from home.

 REPORTING

 Weekly Progress Reports

-These will be sent to both students and parents using the Moodle website.
+These will be sent to both students and parents.
 These reports are sent via email and are based on information provided on course introduction forms filled out.
-Please make sure your Moodle profile is up to date with this information (parent email) to ensure these are received.
-If you need assistance with this, please contact your teacher to help you make sure you are getting these reports.

 Report Cards